‘Surprise’ ruling in Germany as court sides with AI outfit in image copyright spat

 The closely watched decision, handed down on 27 September, will likely set a precedent on how the law views copyright in training AI models, and has been called “surprising” by some commentators.

 Kneschke sued LAION for copyright infringement in April 2023 for using his images in its LAION 5B dataset for AI training data purposes without his consent.
-This dataset has been used to train popular AI models like Stability Diffusion, its owner Stability AI is also being sued by stock image agency Getty Images.
+This dataset has been used to train popular AI models like Stable Diffusion, its owner Stability AI is also being sued by stock image agency Getty Images.

 LAION’s defence rested on exceptions to copyright infringement under German copyright law, namely Section 44(a), 44(b) and 60(d) of the German copyright act.